Eight Limbs of Yoga Find A Yoga Practice Right For You

 Karma Yoga

 Karma Yoga is the third of the seven traditional forms.
 It focuses on positive actions.
 This is the primary focus of those who become Buddhist monks.
-It teaches people to show kindness without the expectations of reward.
+It teaches people to show kindness without the expectation of reward.

 Kripalu Yoga